synchromite/GTNH-Helper/README.md

 - **Editor mode**: (optional) to add/edit/delete items and recipes.
 - **Recipe Planner**: Plan recipes based on your current inventory.
 Enter a complex item, and the tool will calculate the full dependency tree until it finds items you already own or base resources (like ores).
 It then generates a "Shopping List" of raw materials.
 - **Interactive Build Mode**: Click the Build button to see step-by-step instructions.
 The tool intelligently tracks your inventory and automatically checks off steps as you gather the required resources.
+- **Machine Tab**: Keeps track of what machines you own and have online.
+Used for planning when picking recipes.
+Will pick the most efficient.

 ## Modes
 The app runs in **client mode** by default:
 - Content database is opened **read-only**.